 Prepare for the Arrow of Light and the transition to Scouts BSA

-Our volunteer staff has worked hard to prepare a safe, fun, and engaging Cub-o-Ree.
+Our volunteer staff has worked hard to prepare a safe, fun, and engaging Cub-O-Ree.
 Typical days begin at 9:00 a.m. and run through the evening so Scouts can take full advantage of all activities.
 We keep a full schedule, so please ensure Scouts are well rested and ready for each day’s adventures.

 This event is entirely run by volunteers.
 If you’d like to help this year or in the future, please contact me at greg.joiner@scouting.org or the Flint River Council Office at 762-247-0900.

 Thank you for your support.
-We look forward to sharing a fantastic Cub-o-Ree with you and your family.
+We look forward to sharing a fantastic Cub-O-Ree with you and your family.
 Welcome to Lawhorn Scouting Base — relax, have fun, and enjoy your stay!

 Yours in Scouting,